AUTOMATIC1111/stable-diffusion-webui/Features.md

 The last column in the picture is [male:female:0.0], which essentially means that you are asking the model to draw a female from the start, without starting with a male general, and that is why it looks so different from others.

 **Note**: This syntax does _not_ work with extra networks, such as LoRA.
 See [this discussion post](https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/10897#discussioncomment-6055184) for details.
-For similar functionality, see the [sd-webui-loractrl extension](https://github.com/cheald/sd-webui-loractl).
+For similar functionality, see the [sd-webui-loractl extension](https://github.com/cheald/sd-webui-loractl).

 ## Alternating Words